swirtSJW/migration_tools/README.md

 4. Term Id of vocabulary Component - Quickest way to get this is node/add/press_release then inspect the component field for the term that matches this organization / district.
 5. Location of press releases within the source directory. (sometimes there are multiple, pcik one for now and the others can be added later)

-# Build migration yml file (either organization or district)
+## Build migration yml file (either organization or district)
-In sites/all/modules/custom/mt_migration create a new yml file in either scripts/districts or scripts/organizations  The yml file should be named according to the abbreviation of the migration.
+In sites/all/modules/custom/mt_migration create a new yml file in scripts/  The yml file should be named according to the abbreviation of the migration.

 The contents of the yml file will resemble this

-    abbreviation: usao-wdtn
+    abbreviation: subdirectory
-    full_name: Western District of Tennessee
+    full_name: The name of the group or section
-    directory: usao/tnw
+    directory: subdirectory_name
     pr_subdirectory: news
     component_tid: 2071

 After saving this file,  the appropriate drush command needs to be run to build the migration classes.
 Modify it to use your yml file.

     # This is the command for a district.
-    drush mt-generate-migration-class wdtn.yml --type=district
-    # This is the command for an organization.
-    drush mt-generate-migration-class tax.yml --type=organization
+    drush mt-generate-migration-class migrationname.yml

 This will inspect the content of the source files looking for binary files, content pages and press releases.
 It will build the migration classes and add the files to mt_migration.info for inclusion.

 Register the new files with drupal: `drush cc all`